SiLab-Bonn/aidatlu/docs/source/Documentation.rst

 The number of triggers since the last trigger VETO is stored together with the total number of triggers per run.
 From these numbers general status messages for e.q. the trigger rate are generated.
-These status messages can also be distributed over a zmq socket using the online monitor.
+These status messages can also be distributed over a ZMQ socket using the online monitor.

 Operating Modes
 *****************